Stanford in the Vale: Demography

 The 2011 Census found that the largest category of occupation in Stanford in the Vale is that of professions (151 of 1041 workers).
 In the more subdivided categorization of workers into industries, the largest was that of motor-related industries, including trade of motor vehicles (151 of 1041 workers).
 This was followed, in order, by human health and social work, professional, scientific and technical activities and by education as the other occupations.
 With between 88 and 95 workers, construction and manufacturing were industries in which other villagers at the date of that census tended to work.
 In the parish various grades of sand and gravel are quarried.
 However, only two people were employed in mining and quarrying: 0.2% of the working population.
 The gravel pit in the near northwest of the parish is dormant.

 Transport

-Bus routes 67 and 67C link Stanford with Faringdon and Wantage six days a week.
+Bus route 67 links Stanford with Faringdon and Wantage six days a week.
 There is no service on Sundays or bank holidays.
-They are both operated by Thames Travel.
+It is operated by Pulhams Coaches.
+Stanford in the Vale is a key point on The Vale Way, a 27 mile walking route across the South Oxfordshire landscape, linking the Market Towns of Wantage, Faringdon and Abingdon.

 Notable people

 The poet Pam Ayres was born in Stanford in 1947.

 The English biographer Winifred Gérin lived in Stanford in the 1970s.

-Christopher Wordsworth, youngest brother of the poet William Wordsworth was Vicar of Stanford from 1850 to 1869.
-President and Life Member of the Berks & Bucks Football Association and North Berks Football League, W.J.
-Gosling, died in the village on 7 June 2020, having lived in the village for over sixty years.
+Christopher Wordsworth, nephew of the poet William Wordsworth, was Vicar of Stanford from 1850 to 1869.